You can help us improve the health of individuals and communities by volunteering as a participant in one of our research studies.

 - If you or someone that you know experiences these symptoms we encourage you to access the following webpage: learn more.

 - People 18 years and older who have depression are invited to participate in a clinical trial examining probiotics as a treatment for depression

 - Potential participants must read this information to determine if this study is suitable for you: Probiotics as a treatment for depression (PDF file, 249.7 KB)

 You may be eligible to participate in a clinical trial of a treatment, intervention or diagnostic test for a disease or health condition.

-If you're interested in volunteering for a clinical trial, you can:
+If you're interested in volunteering for other clinical trials, you can:

 Institute of Health and Biomedical Innovation (IHBI)

 - Fax: 3138 6030